cube3power/atsd/rule-engine/functions-utility.md

 ```javascript
   getURLUserInfo(string u) string
 ```
-Retrieves the `user:password` part from URL string `u`.
+Retrieves the `user:password` from URL string `u`.
 If the URL `u` is null, empty or invalid, exception is thrown.

 Example: